KATHLEEN TOOHEY

 Sister Kathleen Toohey was born on 13/04/1911, the daughter of Solicitors clerk Cornelius Toohey & Margaret Dooley.
 They lived in the Turnpike, Nenagh.

 At midnight 06/7th of December the Ceramic was struck by three torpedoes which put the engine out of commission and plunged the ship into darkness.
+It was a cold night with rough seas.
 Nevertheless, there was no panic and eight fully laden lifeboats were launched.
 The ship remained afloat.
 Three hours after the first strike, the U-boat hit Ceramic with two additional torpedoes which broke her in two and sank her.

 The Ceramic had been torpedoed by U-515 operating out of Lorient in Northern France and commanded by Kapitanleutnant Werner Henke.
 They were 29 days into a 61 day patrol.
-They had already sunk one ship and disabled a second.
+This was their second such patrol.
+They had already sunk one ship and disabled a second on this outing.
 Henke left the area and radioed his success to Headquarters.
 Their response was to order Henke to return to the area to pick up survivors for interrogation.
+Intelligence wanted to know where the ship had been heading.

 It was middle of Winter in the Atlantic, the lifeboats were subjected to high waves from rough seas.
 They were at least 450 miles from the nearest landfall, the Azores.
 It was raining heavily and the boats were constantly being swamped, necessitating bailing out of water.
 Henke returned at midday.
 It’s reported that a lifeboat was seen with survivors.
 Henke ordered to only take the nearest survivor to the U-boat.
 At this stage the weather was reaching Force 10 and stormy.
-U-515 left the area with one survivor only.
+U-515 left the area with one survivor only plucked from the water - Sapper Eric Munday of the Royal Engineers.
+He would remain a prisoner until the end of the war. meanwhile, the weather was now so severe, neutral rescue ships were unable to launch from the Azores.
+On the 9th of December. the Portuguese Destroyer Dao searched the area for survivors but none were found.
+There 654 casualties.

 Henke himself was captured on 09/04/1944 when his ship was sunk by Depth Charges dropped from Aircraft.
 He was interrogated in Virginia and advised he was to be extradited to Britain to be tried as a war criminal for the shooting of survivors of the Ceramic.
 His response was to deliberately walk towards the perimeter wire of the Internment Camp and start climbing.
 He was “shot whilst trying to escape’ on 15/06/1944.
-He's buried in Fort Meade in the Soldiers Cemetery
+He is buried in Fort Meade in the Soldiers Cemetery.

 Kathleen is remembered on the Brookwood Military Memorial, Woking, Surrey on Panel 22, Column 3.
 She was 31 when she died.